kentaroy47/BlazeFace_Person.pytorch/README.md

 - [x] Training script
 - [x] Eval script
 - [ ] Trained weights
+- [ ] CenterNet-like detection for more accuracy and faster opereations

-The training and inference is about 10x faster than SSD.
+The training and inference is **> 10x faster** than SSD.

 The BlazeFace model is based on https://github.com/tkat0/PyTorch_BlazeFace, and localaization and detection layers are added from ssd.pytorch.

-Also the nms functions are from ssd.pytorch as well.
+Also the nms functions are borrowed from ssd.pytorch as well.

 Thank you!